Why Cross-Border E-Commerce Needs IP Infrastructure Architecture

 Frequently Asked Questions (FAQ)

 Q: If I only sell on one marketplace (e.g., Amazon US), can multiple stores use different IPs from the same region?
 A: Yes, and this is recommended.
-Multiple Amazon US stores should use different US IPs, but try to select IPs from different ISPs to avoid IP range concentration.
+Multiple Amazon US stores should use different US IPs, but try to select IPs from different ISPs to maximize operational environment diversity.

-Q: I currently operate one store using my home broadband.
+Q: I currently operate one store using my local overseas broadband.
 Do I need to switch to a residential proxy?
 A: If you are overseas using local household broadband, that is the ideal IP environment — no change needed.
-But if you are in mainland China operating overseas stores, a residential proxy is essential — you need a residential IP located in your target market.
+But if your operations team is located outside the target market, using a residential IP in the target market is an essential measure for ensuring compliant operations.

-Q: Are anti-detect browsers mandatory?
+Q: Are professional browser management tools mandatory?
 A: With just 1 store, a regular browser plus proxy can work.
-But beyond 2 stores, anti-detect browsers are virtually essential — they ensure each store has completely independent browser fingerprints, covering anti-association gaps that IPs alone cannot address.
+But beyond 2 stores, professional browser environment management tools are virtually essential — they ensure each store has completely independent browser environments, covering isolation gaps that IPs alone cannot address.

 Q: Can using different physical devices (multiple computers) replace IP isolation?
 A: Not entirely.
-Different devices do provide different device fingerprints, but if they connect through the same network and share the same exit IP, platforms can still link them via IP.
-IP isolation is the first line of defense; device isolation is the second.
+Different devices do provide different device environments, but if they connect through the same network and share the same exit IP, operational environment independence remains incomplete.
+IP isolation is the first layer of independent operating environment assurance; device isolation is the second.

 Q: When should a new store start using a residential IP?
 A: From the moment of registration.
-Many people register with a temporary IP and switch to residential later — this actually increases risk because platforms record the registration IP, and subsequent changes trigger reviews.
-Using the same residential IP from registration through daily operations is the safest approach.
+We recommend using the same residential IP from registration through daily operations to maintain operational environment consistency and stability.
+Changing IPs midway may trigger unnecessary compliance reviews.